-- During the recent years, usage of the electron microscope and other technological advancements have help in comprehending the behavior of osteoclasts, in both healthy and diseased conditions.
+- During recent years, usage of the electron microscope and other technological advancements have helped in comprehending the behavior of osteoclasts in both healthy and diseased conditions.

 - Osteoclasts consist of diverse ultrastructure and multiple nuclei.
-These features led the discoverers to study osteoclast extensively, under light and electron microscope.
+These features led the discoverers to study osteoclasts extensively under light and electron microscopes.

-- Osteoclasts showed completely different behavior as compared to other types of bone cells.
+- Osteoclasts showed completely different behavior compared to other bone cells.